hetmanskyi-cloud/AWS/terraform/modules/vpc/README.md

     *   A CloudWatch alarm monitors for and alerts on log delivery failures, ensuring security visibility is maintained.

 4.  **NAT Gateways**:
-    *   For production environments, always use the highly-available setup (`single_nat_gateway = false`) to avoid a single point of failure for outbound internet connectivity from private subnets.
+    *   For production environments, always use the highly-available setup (`single_nat_gateway = false`) to ensure a resilient NAT Gateway in each unique Availability Zone for outbound internet connectivity from private subnets.
+    *   The module now includes a validation rule to ensure that if HA NAT Gateways are enabled, each private subnet's Availability Zone has a corresponding public subnet to host a NAT Gateway.
     *   Be aware that NAT Gateways incur costs per hour and per gigabyte of data processed.

 5.  **Default Security Group**: